LearnWeb3DAO/Whitelist-Dapp/README.md

- - First, you need to create a Whitelist-Daap folder where the Hardhat project and your Next.js app will later go
+ - First, you need to create a Whitelist-Dapp folder where the Hardhat project and your Next.js app will later go
  - Open up a terminal and execute these commands
   ```bash
   mkdir Whitelist-Dapp
   cd Whitelist-Dapp
   ```
- - Then, in Whitelist-Daap folder, you will set up Hardhat project
+ - Then, in Whitelist-Dapp folder, you will set up Hardhat project
   ```bash
   mkdir hardhat-tutorial
   cd hardhat-tutorial